 It is now several months—and, in some destinations’ cases, two years—since the Early Adopters received their GSTC baseline sustainability assessments.
 As a result of the GSTC interaction during the AGM, we are now gearing up to check in with the Early Adopters again, in a blog series called, “GSTC Early Adopters, Revisited.”
 As part of this series, about every few weeks, we will showcase one of the Early Adopters—briefly profiling their destination stewardship activities post-GSTC assessment.

 Have the GSTC’s recommendations served as a catalyst for sustainable development and management of the Early Adopter destinations?
 What have the fourteen participating destinations been up to in destination stewardship since the Early Adopter program?
 Stay tuned.

 The Global Sustainable Tourism Council is a global initiative dedicated to promoting sustainable tourism efforts around the world.
 Housed within the United Nations World Tourism Organization (UNWTO), the GSTC works to expand understanding of and access to sustainable tourism practices; helps identify and generate markets for sustainable tourism; and educates about and advocates for a set of universal principles, as defined by the Global Sustainable Tourism Criteria.
 The Criteria, a set of voluntary principles that provide a framework for the sustainability of tourism businesses and destinations across the globe, is the cornerstone of our initiative.
 For more information, visit www.gstcouncil.org.

 About the GSTC Destination Criteria

-The GSTC does not aim to certify destinations as sustainable; rather, the Council will review existing certification standards and acknowledge those that meet their criteria.
-However, any destination will be able to use the new criteria as a guide to becoming environmentally, culturally, and socially sustainable.
+The GSTC does not aim to certify destinations as sustainable; rather, the Council reviews existing certification standards and acknowledges those that meet its Criteria.
+However, any destination may use the new Criteria as a guide to improve environmental, cultural, and social practices.